shpongledsummer/atmospheric-weather-card/README.md

 ## Styling

-You can fine-tune the card's appearance using CSS variables in your theme or via `card-mod`.
+In addition to the [Style Settings](#configuration) detailed above, you can fine-tune the card's appearance using CSS variables in your theme or via `card-mod`.

 #### Card Variables